 To affirm and acknowledge relevant laws and regulations; to promote access, opportunity and diversity among the student and employee populations; to maintain policies, procedures and programs that prohibit discrimination and retaliation against employees, students and applicants, and provide for a redress of grievances; and to assist in the initiation of specific efforts to overcome under-utilization and under-representation of women, minorities, persons with disabilities, and covered veterans.

 One of our goals is to increase awareness and understanding of University sexual and racial harassment policies through educational programs for faculty, staff, and students.

 The Office of Institutional Access and Equity can be reached at 214-768-3601 or firstname.lastname@example.org.
 IAE is located in Perkins Administration Building, Room 204.

 For questions or concerns regarding Title IX and sexual violence, please contact Samantha Thomas, the Title IX Coordinator in IAE.
-To file a complaint or make a report of Title IX harassment including all forms of sexual misconduct and sexual violence, please complete the Title IX Harassment Complaint Form and submit it to IAE at email@example.com or in Perkins Administration Building, Room 204
+To file a complaint of Title IX harassment including all forms of sexual misconduct and sexual violence, please complete the Title IX Harassment Complaint Form.
+To make a third-party report of Title IX harassment, please complete the Title IX Harassment Third-Party Report Form.
+Both forms can be submitted to IAE at email@example.com or in Perkins Administration Building, Room 204

-For questions or concerns regarding disability issues, please contact Eve Shatteen Bell, the ADA/504 Coordinator in IAE.
+For questions or concerns regarding disability issues, please contact Denise Gauthier, the ADA/504 Coordinator in IAE.

 Major Office Functions: